 Students will write a statement that discusses the principles that guide or will guide their practice with culturally, linguistically, and ability diverse young children and their families.
-They will develop at least 6 to 8 guiding principles to discuss.
+They will develop approximately 6 guiding principles to discuss.
 The statement will include an introduction that provides an overview of the guiding principles.
 The body of the statement will provide a discussion of each of the principles.
 It will conclude with a summary of the principles discussed.
 Students are expected to use citations to reference the texts in this class and those used throughout the program that influenced their thinking.
-The statement of guiding principles will be 12 to 16 double-spaced pages.
+The statement of guiding principles will be 14 to 16 double-spaced pages.